dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 This work uses gages closest to Lake Mead because these values gave the *largest* annual inflows.

+## 2A.
+Begin of year reservoir storage

+In Year 1 (Column C), beginning of year reservoir storage is the Lake Mead volumes specified in Cell B19.

+In subsequent years (Columns D, E, …), the Lake Mead storage volume is the is the storage at the end of the prior year (Row 134).

 # Step 3.
 Split existing Lake Mead storage among accounts (year 1 only)

 Participants split the starting Lake Mead active storage specified in Row 19